Evidence tips

 This effectively creates a two-tier system: near-instant decisions for some nationalities, and uncertain waits measured in weeks or months for others.

-What you can actually do about this
+What can you actually do about country risk?

 Anticipate the scrutiny